Skip to main content

 Arrival in Kathmandu

 Your journey begins as you land at Tribhuvan International Airport in Kathmandu, Nepal’s vibrant capital.
-After clearing immigration and customs, our representative will greet you and transfer you to your hotel.
+After clearing immigration and customs, you will be warmly greeted and transferred you to your hotel.
 Take some time to rest after your flight or explore the bustling streets of Thamel, known for its lively atmosphere, shops, and restaurants.
-If time permits, you may visit nearby cultural landmarks such as Kathmandu Durbar Square or Swayambhunath Stupa (Monkey Temple).
-In the evening, enjoy a welcome dinner and briefing about the trek.

 Arrival in Kathmandu

 Your journey begins as you land at Tribhuvan International Airport in Kathmandu, Nepal’s vibrant capital.
-After clearing immigration and customs, our representative will greet you and transfer you to your hotel.
+After clearing immigration and customs, you will be warmly greeted and transferred you to your hotel.
 Take some time to rest after your flight or explore the bustling streets of Thamel, known for its lively atmosphere, shops, and restaurants.
-If time permits, you may visit nearby cultural landmarks such as Kathmandu Durbar Square or Swayambhunath Stupa (Monkey Temple).
-In the evening, enjoy a welcome dinner and briefing about the trek.

 Accommodation